 And then on the way home, we got lost.

 Well, lost.
-Both my partner and his wife, who’d come along with us, had gps mapping and navigation on their smartphones.
-So we weren’t really lost, we were conflicted.
+My partner and his spouse sat up front consulting their gps mapping and navigation on their smartphones.
+We weren’t really lost, we were conflicted.

 They were conflicted.
 I was just along for the ride.
 Hello, moon.

-Inside the mini-mart I bought a little bucket of popcorn from the self-service popcorn machine, hoping it wouldn’t be overly salted.
-It wasn’t.
-I enjoyed it all the way back home.
+Inside the mini-mart I bought a little bucket of popcorn from the self-service popcorn machine, hoping it wouldn’t be overly salted, pleased beyond measure to find that it wasn’t.